-Why The Humble Frittata Is Your Pandemic Cooking Hero
+Why The Humble Frittata Is Your Weeknight Cooking Hero

 Valuing a dish, or the idea of one, for aesthetics alone pretty much guaranteed that the first ones I made were awful.
 I never thought to cook the vegetables beforehand—or better yet, use cooked leftovers from the night before—or to pop the pan in the oven.
 I never mixed the eggs with cheese, milk, or cream.
 Those first few frittatas turned out as spongy egg pancakes with wet, crunchy lumps of undercooked vegetables settled at the bottom; I hated them so much I swore off frittatas till my late twenties.
 For the rest of ninth grade I just popped a frozen lasagna in the oven when I got home from school.

-It turns out, so many of the things I got wrong about frittatas back then were so simple to fix—and if you’re cooking under quarantine, the dish can be a godsend.
-Frittatas make great use of leftovers, cook up in 15 minutes, and are mealtime-agnostic: they don’t feel out of place at breakfast, lunch, dinner—or any snack time in between.
+It turns out, so many of the things I got wrong about frittatas back then were so simple to fix—and if you’re cooking for under a time crunch, the dish can be a godsend.
+Frittatas make great use of leftovers, cook up in 15 minutes and are mealtime-agnostic: they don’t feel out of place at breakfast, lunch, dinner—or any snack time in between.
 Plus, if you have leftovers, frittatas reheat quite well, making them a double leftover combo.
 Here’s what you need to know about making a great frittata.

 Ratios matter